syl20bnr/spacemacs-elpa-mirror/melpa/darktooth-theme-readme.txt

- Color theme for Emacs, when soothe and gruvbox collide.
+ A color theme for Emacs, from the darkness... it watches